How Many Types of Quail Are There?

 How Many Species of Quail Are There?

-The most common quail species in the world is the Japanese Quail (Coturnix japonica).
+The Japanese Quail (Coturnix japonica) is the world’s most common quail species.
 It is found across much of East Asia and is widely kept as a domesticated pet.
 Other common species include Bobwhite Quail (Colinus virginianus), Mountain Quail (Oreortyx picta), California Quail (Callipepla California), and Gambel’s Quail (Callipepla gambelii).

-Each species has its unique range, habitat preferences, and behavior.
-For example, Bobwhite Quail prefers open grassy areas throughout North America.
-Meanwhile, Mountain Quail can be found in shrub-steppe habitats from western Oregon to Baja, California.
+Each species has a unique range, habitat preferences, and behavior.
+For example, the Bobwhite Quail prefers open grassy areas throughout North America.
+Meanwhile, the Mountain Quail can be found in shrub-steppe habitats from western Oregon to Baja, California.

 In total, these five species make up a large portion of the quail population worldwide.
 However, depending on where you are located, there may be other species of Quail native to the area.